-A fireside chat between an internationally renowned port governance expert, a global port operator and a leading maritime journalist about the future of global port governance, addressing questions such as: Where is the landlord model headed?
+This fireside chat between an internationally renowned port governance expert, a global port operator, and a leading maritime journalist will examine the future of global port governance: Where is the landlord model headed?
 When does consolidation make sense?
-What will be technology's impact on ports?
+What impact will technology have on ports?
 What is the impact of growing concentration among corporate port operators?
-How is China ports policy evolving?
+How is China's ports policy evolving?
 Is there a need for global port regulation and, if so, in what areas?
 What will be the impact of trade policies on ports' future development?

 Professor in Port and Maritime Economics and Management